eschava/psmqtt/README.rst

             - top_cpu[N] - CPU consuming process number N
             - top_memory - top memory consuming process
             - top_memory[N] - memory consuming process number N
+            - * - to get value of some property for all processes.
+Topic per process ID
-        and PARAMETER_NAME could be one of
+            - *; - to get value of some property for all processes in one topic (JSON string) and PARAMETER_NAME could be one of
+            - pid - process ID
+            - ppid - parent process ID
             - name - process name
             - exe - process executable file
             - cwd - process working directory